-A laptop's biggest battery usage is typically in powering the LCD screen.
+A laptop's biggest battery use is typically in powering the LCD screen.
 The brighter the screen, the more power is consumed.
-I found that reducing backlight brightness from 100% to about 30% provides enough illumination to see the screen comfortably except when outdoors, and dramatically improves battery life.
+On some models, reducing backlight brightness from 100% to about 50% or even 30% provides enough illumination to see the screen comfortably except when outdoors, and dramatically improves battery life.
 That adjustment is usually controlled by hardware keys on your keyboard.
-If you can find a brightness setting that allows you to easily read the screen, but no brighter, then you'll extend your on-battery time for sure.
-You'll find the software-based brightness adjustment on the "On AC Power" tab.
-Its setting applies to both when you are on AC and when you are on battery.
-However, if you also choose "Reduce backlight brightness" on the "On Battery Power" tab, then when using battery power, your display is actually adjusted to 50% of the display brightness you choose.
+If you can find a brightness setting that allows you to easily read the screen. but no brighter, then you'll extend your on-battery time for sure.
+You'll find the software-based brightness adjustment on the On AC Power tab.
+Its setting applies to both when you are on AC (mains) power and when you are on battery.
+However, if you also choose Reduce backlight brightness on the On Battery Power tab, then when using battery power, your display is actually adjusted to 50% of the display brightness you choose.